IXL

 IXL is highly effective for reinforcing skills your child has already learned, but it will not teach them new concepts from scratch.
 IXL operates as a digital workbook that uses retrieval practice to lock in procedural knowledge.
 Because it jumps straight into assessment, your child needs prior classroom instruction or parental guidance before starting a new module.
 The platform's defining feature is the SmartScore, which measures mastery on a scale of 0 to 100.
 This system is adaptive, meaning the questions get harder as your child answers correctly.
 However, the scoring algorithm heavily penalizes mistakes made near the mastery threshold.
 A single error at a score of 95 can drop your child back to the 80s, which often leads to fatigue and frustration rather than sustained motivation.
 When your child does make a mistake, IXL provides a detailed, step-by-step written explanation.
 Reviewing these worked examples is critical for learning, but many students instinctively click past them to regain lost points.
 Use IXL for targeted, short practice sessions to build fluency, rather than as a standalone curriculum.

-How Does IXL Work?
+How Does IXL Help Students Learn?

 IXL uses mastery-based progression driven by an adaptive algorithm that adjusts question difficulty based on real-time performance.
 Students begin by selecting a specific, micro-targeted skill, such as adding two-digit numbers or identifying nouns.
 The platform immediately presents practice questions without an introductory lesson.
 As your child answers correctly, the questions become increasingly complex, and their SmartScore rises toward the mastery goal of 100.
 If your child answers incorrectly, the SmartScore drops, and the platform provides a written explanation showing the correct steps.
 The app also features a continuous Real-Time Diagnostic tool.
 By answering a brief series of adaptive questions, the system pinpoints your child's exact grade-level proficiency across various strands of math and reading.
 This diagnostic then generates a personalized action plan, recommending specific skills to practice next to close knowledge gaps.